 For individuals considering cosmetic surgery, a thorough, informative consultation with a qualified surgeon is the best way to reach your ultimate decision—no matter what stage you’re at in the game.
 When interviewing any doctor, certain questions are especially worth asking.
 Many people are intimidated by the prospect of questioning authority, and who is more of an authority figure than a plastic surgeon?
 After all, your surgeon is the person who could potentially hold your life (not to mention your looks) in his or her hands.

-To help you in your search, here is a convenient checklist you can bring with you during your first physical consultation.
+To help you in your search, here is a convenient checklist you can bring with you during your first physical consultation regarding cosmetic and surgery.
 The important thing to remember is that this is a life-changing service, and the doctor should be convincing you of his/her abilities.
 Don’t be afraid to ask questions!

 Are you Board Certified?

 - You may ask, what exactly does it mean to be a board certified plastic surgeon?
 The truth is, there are several certifying boards for plastic surgeons, as well as surgical societies of which any given surgeon may be a member.
 In Malaysia for example, the gold standard is Malaysian Association of Plastic, Aesthetic, and Craniofacial Surgeons (MAPACS).
 Certification by this organization indicates that a surgeon has completed extensive specialized training that not only shows his superior knowledge and experience, but also speaks of his commitment to excellence in the field.
 Ask the question.
 Then verify the answer by checking with MAPACS online at www.mapacs.org.
 Please keep in mind, though, that there other certifying boards and medical societies, and many other factors to consider.

 How many times have you done this procedure?